Python logparser Setup

 Expected Output:

 Production Warning: Unescaped regex metacharacters in log paths cause catastrophic backtracking.
-Always anchor patterns with ^ and $ when validating full lines.
+Anchor patterns with \S+ for field boundaries rather than greedy .* captures, and never build a pattern by interpolating untrusted strings.

 Process multi-gigabyte files line-by-line using Python generators.
 Loading entire files into memory triggers immediate OOM crashes.
-Yield parsed dictionaries on demand for immediate filtering.
+Yield parsed dictionaries on demand for immediate filtering — and route lines that fail the pattern down a separate branch instead of dropping them.

 def parse_log_stream(filepath, pattern):